Cronos: The New Dawn

-Cronos: The New Dawn is a 2025 survival horror game developed and published by Bloober Team.
-The game was released for Linux, Nintendo Switch 2, macOS, PlayStation 5, Windows, and Xbox Series X/S on 5 September 2025, to generally positive reviews from critics.
-It sold 200,000 units by 8 September.
+Cronos: The New Dawn is a 2025 survival horror video game developed and published by Bloober Team.
+The game was released for Linux, Nintendo Switch 2, PlayStation 5, Windows, and Xbox Series X/S on 5 September 2025, to generally positive reviews from critics.
+By 26 November 2025, it had sold 500,000 units.

 Gameplay

 Cronos: The New Dawn is a survival horror game played from a third-person perspective.
 The player character, the Traveler, can use both melee abilities and a variety of firearms such as pistols and shotguns to defeat enemies.
-If defeated enemies are not properly disposed by using fire, a surviving enemy will merge with the undead corpses, creating a hardened, more difficult version of the same enemy.
+If defeated enemies are not properly disposed by using fire, a surviving enemy can merge with the undead corpses, absorbing their abilities and becoming more powerful in the process.

 Plot

 Premise

 Cronos: The New Dawn follows the Traveler, who works as an agent for an enigmatic organization known as the Collective to serve in a mission known as the Vocation.
 The Traveler must survive the dangers of a post-apocalyptic wasteland to find points that allow them to travel back in time to Poland in the 1980s in order to extract selected people who did not survive the Change, a cataclysmic event that turned humans into monsters known as "Orphans".